StewFidgeon/CEH/Documents/BookReviews/Blackhat Python Review.md

 ## What specifically does the book cover?
 Chapter 1 is an introductory guide to help set up the required language tools and runtimes.

 Chapter 2 covers various networking basics like TCP & UDP clients & servers and very quickly moves on to replacing netcat in case a sysadmin has removed it.
 Next up you start building your own simple proxy for traffic forwarding and analysis.
-After that you build your own SSH client using Paramiko.
+After that you build your own SSH client using the Paramiko library.

 Chapter 3 covers raw sockets and sniffing.